raypeng/DGBDT/index.md

 1. Improve our GPU implementation and hybrid scheduling.
 Currently the GPU implementation is pretty simple, which might make hybrid scheduling not as effective as it could be.
-We would like to look into further improving the GPU implemntation to show the advantages of hybrid scheduling.
+We would like to look into further improving the GPU implementation to show the advantages of hybrid scheduling.
 Specifically, we are planning to reduce the memory movement between host and device that occurs when training.
 2. Improve the communication efficiency of our distributed implementation.
 We